freakpants/musicguess/README.md

 Integration Checklist:

 Simulator:
-* Navigate to Credits and back
+* Navigate to Credits and back, then start a round
 * No player guesses - does the music continue next round?
 * Disconnect and reconnect Master Controller in Main Menu
 * Disconnect Master Controller during round